lee-anh/Adopet/README.md

 # Adopet

-Adopet is a pet searching desktop application that helps adopters find a pet and helps owners find adopters for their pets.
+Adopet is a fantastic pet searching desktop application that helps adopters find a pet and helps owners find adopters for their pets.

 <h2> <b> Running Adopet </b> </h2>